 No brand with a legacy as long as Lange’s has an unblemished record, and on the rare occasions when it strayed from its roots it made some serious faux pas, such as an hilariously bad rear-entry that it tossed together to demonstrate its disdain for the whole idea.
 But even when distracted by trend chasing, Lange never stopped making – and insisting on the unparalleled performance of – its classic race design.
 It doesn’t take a forensic scientist to discern the similarities between any Lange RS of yore and its current incarnation.

 But that doesn’t mean Lange hasn’t tinkered with its flagship.
-Four years ago, it changed how it molded its shells and cuffs, using two different durometers of PU and/or PE co-injected via 5 ports.
+Six years ago, it changed how it molded its shells and cuffs, using two different durometers of PU and/or PE co-injected via 5 ports.
 This creates a sandwich construction called Dual Core that allows the plastic to be softer and more pliable in zones where elasticity is desirable (as in over the instep), and still stiff as a brick through the spine and sole.

 This may sound like technical trivia, but lifelong Lange fans remember just how brutal it can be to try to pry off (note the “try”) a well-chilled Lange.
 Dual Core makes it possible to both put on and take off a pair of Lange RS 130’s without using the Jaws of Life.
 I know some of you still don’t believe me, so I’ll repeat it: all Lange Alpine boots are now as easy to don and doff as any other 4-buckle, overlap shell.

 The nouveauté of 2019, Dual Core Light, injected ultralight Grilamid® and polyolefin instead of PU/PE into a plastic sandwich.
-Dual Core Light was created to make the now retired XT Free boots more competitive in the weight-sensitive AT market, but two resort models, Superleggera (100mm last) and Superleggera LV (97mm last), available in both men’s (120 flex) and women’s (110), put an Alpine sole on a Dual Core Light frame so in-resort skiers can catch the Lighter is Better wave.
+Dual Core Light was created to make the now retired XT Free boots more competitive in the weight-sensitive AT market, but two resort models, Superleggera (100mm last) and Superleggera LV (97mm last), available in both men’s (120 flex) and women’s (110), put an Alpine sole on a Dual Core Light frame so in-resort skiers could catch the Lighter is Better wave.

 It’s hard to imagine Lange moving away from its foundational, 2-piece, 4-buckle shells, which due to their seniority seem as integral to the ski environment as snow.
-Driven by the surge of interest in backcountry skiing, last season Lange moved as far from its home base as it’s ever ventured with the hybrid, hike-mode XT3.
+Driven by the surge of interest in backcountry skiing, Lange moved as far from its home base as they’ve ever ventured with the hybrid, hike-mode XT3.
 Yet even this AT boot remains at heart a race-bred Lange, with a narrow, 97mm last and a flex range that runs all the way up to 140.
 Even when Lange heads to the backcountry, it can’t leave it racing roots behind.
 If it did, it wouldn’t be a Lange.